Ingenoire/bakin-vrm-blender/README.md

 ![alt text](https://i.imgur.com/Y1BLewc.png)

 ### Installation
-- Download the repository as a ZIP file.
+- Download the latest release.
 - Open Blender, and under "Edit" -> "Preferences", select "Add-ons".
 Then go to "Install...", find your downloaded zip file.
 Make sure to tick the addon box for it to activate.
 - The addon is set to the left side.
 Drag the left side panel